pycom/pycom-documentation/content/pybytes/api/_index.md

 ### pybytes.connect_wifi([reconnect=True, check_interval=0.5])

 Connect to Pybytes using WiFi and the settings from the configuration file.
+Setting reconnect to `True` will reconnect the WiFi connection once disconnected.

 ### pybytes.connect_sigfox()